icyxp/imesh/README.md

 ## LICENSE

-IMesh is released under the GUN license.
+IMesh is released under the GPL-3.0 license.
 See LICENSE file for details.